Neural Collapse Dynamics: Depth, Activation, Regularisation, and Feature Norm Threshold: Related Work

 \subsection{Training Dynamics, Implicit Bias, and Norm Dynamics}

-A large body of work studies implicit biases induced by gradient-based optimisation~\cite{neyshabur2017implicit}.
-Early in training, networks often follow trajectories described by the Neural Tangent Kernel, where features remain close to their initialisation~\cite{jacot2018neural,jacot2025wide}.
+A large body of work studies implicit biases induced by gradient-based optimisation~\citep{neyshabur2017implicit,soudry2018implicit}.
+Early in training, networks often follow trajectories described by the Neural Tangent Kernel, where features remain close to their initialisation~\citep{jacot2018neural,jacot2025wide}.
 As training progresses into the feature-learning regime, representations undergo significant reorganisation.
-Implicit regularisation has been linked to norm minimisation in both weights and features, suggesting that norm trajectories are not merely a byproduct of training but a driver of representation quality.
-Despite this, a predictive quantity governing the transition from fitting to representation refinement has remained elusive.
+Implicit regularisation has been associated with norm minimisation in the weights~\citep{neyshabur2017implicit,soudry2018implicit}; whether an analogous norm quantity governs the emergence of representational structure such as neural collapse is, to our knowledge, open, and motivates the present study.

-The closest work to ours on norm-threshold dynamics is Manir and Rupa~\cite{manir2026grokking}, who show that the RMS weight norm predicts grokking onset in a structurally similar way.
-Nanda et~al.~\cite{nanda2023progress} provide mechanistic evidence for progress measures in grokking; our \featnorm\ threshold is an analogous progress measure for NC.
-Liu et~al.~\cite{liu2022omnigrok} extend grokking to diverse data modalities, showing that weight norm dynamics are not dataset-specific---a finding we mirror for NC feature norms.
+The closest work on norm-threshold dynamics is the prior study of \citet{manir2026systematic}, which shows that the RMS weight norm predicts grokking onset in a structurally similar way. \citet{nanda2023progress} provide mechanistic evidence for progress measures in grokking; our \featnorm\ threshold is an analogous progress measure for NC. \citet{liu2022omnigrok} extend grokking to diverse data modalities, showing that weight norm dynamics are not dataset-specific, a finding we mirror for NC feature norms.